 - 1. FCOG staff shall maintain a listing of federal-aid eligible projects by phase and fiscal year of delivery. - 2.
 FCOG will monitor OA usage and provide quarterly online reports for local agencies and discussion at PDAC meetings. - 3.
-Each year, FCOG will submit an obligation plan to Caltrans District Local Assistance Engineer on or before March 15^{th,} so it is received by Caltrans HQ DLA on or before April 1st. - 4.
+Each year, FCOG will submit an obligation plan to Caltrans District Local Assistance Engineer on or before March 15th, so it is received by Caltrans HQ DLA on or before April 1st. - 4.
 Obligation plans shall include an accurate listing of projects to aid with the regional OA management process. - 5.
-Obligation requests, known as request for authorizations or E-76's, shall be submitted to Caltrans Local Assistance by February 1 of the year the funds are programmed in the Federal Transportation Improvement Program (FTIP) to meet regional deadline requirements. - 6.
-Programmed projects shall be obligated by March 31 of the year programmed in the FTIP. - 7.
-On April 15th, FCOG can approve Expedited Project Selection Procedures (EPSP) requests and post-programming adjustment requests on a first-come, first-served basis, the region's project delivery status, and the availability of surplus Obligation Authority (OA) to ensure we meet or exceed our annual OA target. - 8.
-FCOG may consider approving EPSP's earlier than April 15th to facilitate delivery to the extent carry-over apportionment and obligation authority is available. - 9.
-A project sponsor may submit E-76's anytime in the year prior to the end of the FFY however, FCOG strongly recommends submitting no later than May 1st, because apportionment is not guaranteed after May 1st. - 10.
-Remaining apportionment for STBG/CMAQ can be expended at FCOG's discretion and may be used on projects on the current contingency list, post-programming adjustment requests, EPSP, Pavement Management System updates, or retain the funding for future programming cycles. - 11.
-At any time in the programmed year, the project sponsor may determine that circumstances may justify changes to project programming as reflected in the FTIP and will submit project amendment requests to FCOG programming staff. - 12.
+Obligation requests, known as request for authorizations (RFAs) are strongly encouraged to be submitted to Caltrans Local Assistance by February 1 of the year the funds are programmed in the Federal Transportation Improvement Program (FTIP) to meet regional deadline requirements.
+However, A project sponsor may submit RFAs anytime in the year prior to the end of the FFY (September) however, FCOG strongly recommends submitting no later than May 1st, because apportionment is not guaranteed after May 1st. - 6.
+FCOG can approve Expedited Project Selection Procedures (EPSP) requests and post-programming adjustment requests on a first-come, first-served basis.
+This will be based on the region's project delivery status, the availability of surplus Obligation Authority (OA) and annual apportionments to ensure we meet or exceed our annual OA target. - 7.
+Remaining apportionment for STBG/CMAQ can be expended at FCOG's discretion and may be used on projects on the current contingency list, post-programming adjustment requests, EPSP, Pavement Management System updates, or retain the funding for future programming cycles. - 8.
+At any time in the programmed year, the project sponsor may determine that circumstances may justify changes to project programming as reflected in the FTIP and will submit project amendment requests to FCOG programming staff. - 9.
 Amendment requests must be consistent with the funding program guidelines and the Regional Transportation Plan (RTP), must not affect the conformity finding in the FTIP, and must not negatively impact the deliverability of other projects in the regional program.

-- 13. Post programming adjustment requests may not exceed may be requested for up to 15% of the programmed federal cost per phase but may not exceed \$250,000. - 14.
+- 10. Post-programming adjustments may be requested for up to 15% of the programmed federal cost per phase but may not exceed \$500,000.
+Cost increases will be considered based on the region's apportionment availability and project delivery each FFY and may be subject to scoring committee approval if they exceed the 15%/\$500,000 contingency threshold.
+Only projects that were awarded through a competitive process will be eligible for a post-programming adjustment. - 11.
 All federal and state funded projects must meet invoicing and reporting requirements of the respective funding programs.